Cluster A - A02

 Contribution to CRC

 Project A02 will closely collaborate with A01 and A03 through joint experimental work and data analysis and a common modeling approach (SiSPAT-Isotope).
-The main focus of A02 is to work towards developing a new soil moisture data product at the European scale to improve the accuracy of the TerrSysMP integrated modelling system (IMS).
-Hence, an observation operator for gamma radiation will be developed together with C01 to enable data assimilation into TerrSysMP IMS.
+The main focus of A02 is to work towards developing a new soil moisture data product at the European-scale to improve the accuracy of the TerrSysMP integrated modelling system (IMS).
+This requires the development of an observation operator for gamma radiation to enable data assimilation into TerrSysMP IMS.

 Approach